-The Museum offers hundreds of events each month—including lectures, films, tours, family activities, and more.
+The Museum offers hundreds of events and programs each month—including lectures, performances, tours, family activities, and more.
 The following listings are just a sample of our upcoming programs.

 Posted: Wednesday, July 22, 2015